team-telnyx/erlang-dirent/README.md

 emulator switches.

 For even more advanced usage, there is also `dirent:readdir_all/1` and `dirent:readdir_raw/1`.
-The main different of these latter functions is with regards to invalid filenames.
+The main difference of these latter functions is regarding to invalid filenames.

 `dirent:readdir_all/1` will attempt to translate the filename to a charlist, but if not possible, the raw binary will be returned.